poyea/grimoire/coding/hashing.typ

 // Keep heap size ≤ k, top k elements have highest frequency
 ```

+*See also:* Heap & Priority Queue (for detailed heap operations and complexity analysis)

 == Longest Consecutive Sequence

 *Problem:* Find length of longest consecutive sequence in unsorted array.